It’s Tutorial Tuesday … and today I do have a polymer clay tutorial, but likely not the kind you were expecting.

 We all have them, those grimy gross tools that have that “clay muck” residue from years worth of claying on them … or is that just me?!
-Well seeing as how I’m taking my tools to a weekend clay-athon with Christi Friesen (yes, you read that right, click here to read more about it) as I looked at them today in my studio, I thought, “ugh, these are disgusting.”
+As I looked at them today in my studio, I thought, “ugh, these are disgusting.”
 And yes … they were.
 So … I guess it’s time to clean them.
 For those of you who have ever tried soap and water to clean your tools, you know that this just doesn’t work.
 Today I will share with you the best, quickest, and easiest way to remove that clay residue.

 Secondly, you do need patience for this.
 Now, this could honestly be because I have used both the handle to my pasta machine & this dotting tool for about 6 years … and never ONCE cleaned the “clay muck” off.
 Ouch.
 Shame on me.
 If you have newer tools or tools that don’t have 6 years worth of “clay muck” on them, you won’t have to be as patient as I was.